 'TDMSchemeA' (Intra-slot): When two TCI states are indicated in a DCI and the UE is set to 'TDMSchemeA', the UE shall receive two PDSCH transmission occasions of the same TB with each TCI state associated to a PDSCH transmission occasion which has non-overlapping time domain resource allocation with respect to the other PDSCH transmission occasion.
 Both PDSCH transmission (corresponding to two TRPs respectively) occasions with mapping Type B only shall be received within a given slot with a symbol-level gap configured by StartingSymbolOffsetK.

 “repetitionNumber-r16” (Inter-slot): When a UE is configured by the higher layer parameter repetitionNumber-r16 in PDSCH-TimeDomainResourceAllocation-r16, the UE may expect to be indicated with one or two TCI states in a codepoint of the TCI field.
 When two TCI states are indicated in a DCI, the UE may expect to receive multiple slot level PDSCH transmission occasions of the same TB with two TCI states associated to repetitionNumber-r16 consecutive slots (up to 16).
 Each PDSCH transmission occasion is expected to have the same SLIV.
-The UE may be configured with either cyclicMapping or sequentialMapping for given TCI state mapping pattern so that the first TCI state is applied to the first PDSCH transmission occasion and the second TCI state is applied to the second PDSCH transmission occasion.
+The UE may be configured with either cyclicMapping or sequentialMapping for given TCI state mapping pattern.

 Each PDSCH transmission occasion is limited to up to two transmission layers for above transmission schemes targeting at reliability improvement and indicated DMRS port(s) are expected to within one CDM group.
 The redundancy version for PDSCH transmission occasions associated with the second TCI state is shifted with respect to the value of rvs by sequenceOffsetforRV-r16 if applicable.